SmartMeshFoundation/Photon/docs/mobie.md

 ## Transaction related interface (asynchronous)
 ### Initiate a transaction
-func (a *API) Transfers(tokenAddress, targetAddress string, amountstr string, feestr string, secretStr string, isDirect bool, data string) (transfer string, err error)
+func (a *API) Transfers(tokenAddress, targetAddress string, amountstr string, secretStr string, isDirect bool, data string, routeInfoStr string) (result string)

 This interface is used to initiate a transfer transaction, which is currently associated with PFS by default.